 What is Integrated Waterbird Management and Monitoring and what does it hope to achieve?

 - Monitoring over the entire annual cycle is vital for informing full management potential and developing decision support tools for waterbirds.
-While a number of monitoring programs monitor waterbirds and habitat during the breeding season, prior to IWMM, there was little public information about waterbird habitat use during migration.
+While a number of monitoring programs monitor waterbirds and habitat during the breeding season, prior to IWMM, there was little public information about waterbird habitat use during the non-breeding period.

 - Migratory birds depend on and use multiple sites over the course of a year, and migration habitat may be limiting some populations.
 Research has shown that female body condition on arrival at the breeding grounds affects reproductive success in several waterbird species, a key variable linked to population size.

-- The National Wildlife Refuge System, State Fish & Wildlife Agencies, other conservation organizations and private landowners own and actively manage many conservation lands heavily used by migrating waterbirds.
-For full life-cycle conservation, we need to know the conservation value of these lands for waterbirds, individually and collectively.
+- The National Wildlife Refuge System, State Fish & Wildlife Agencies, other conservation organizations, and private landowners own and actively manage many conservation lands heavily used by migrating waterbirds.
+For full life-cycle conservation, we need to know the value of these lands for waterbirds, individually and collectively.

 - It is currently unknown what effects climate change will have on migration habitat quality and movement patterns of migrating waterbirds.
 IWMM models provide a platform for exploring ‘what if’ scenarios that capture possible future conditions.

-What were the IWMM bird use and habitat monitoring protocols designed to address?
+What are the IWMM bird use and habitat monitoring protocols designed to address?

-- To provide for an adaptive feedback loop that allows managers to adjust their management actions as they learn more about waterbird responses to management, or to address emerging threats.
+- To provide an adaptive feedback loop that allows managers to adjust their actions as they learn more about waterbird responses to management, or to address emerging threats

 Managers already know which birds and roughly how many they have – why should they use the IWMM protocols?

 - Although many land managers along the flyways already count migrating waterbirds, this information has been collected using multiple methods with varying degrees of documentation.
 Managers will want to use the IWMM protocol if: